kdakan/React-React-Router-and-Redux/README.md

   }
   ```

-## 10. Context api:
+## 10. Context API:
 * Global state (language, user info, theme, etc.) is usually stored in the root component state properties.
 * Normally, to pass data from a top-level component to a bottom level component, we should pass it through props of all the components in between.
-* Using Context api, top-level components can pass data to bottom level components without using the bottom level components' props.
+* Using Context API, top-level components can pass data to bottom level components without using the bottom level components' props.
 * To share global state, first we create a context with a default value like const ```LanguageContext = React.createContext('en');``` in its own module file and export it like ```export default LanguageContext;```
 * Then, we import it in any component that provides its value or consumes its value, refer to [here](https://reactjs.org/docs/context.html) for examples.
 * Context can hold any javascript object, not only primitives.